-3.2.
-CIRCUIT BREAKER RESET After a trip operation, the circuit breaker is reset by moving the circuit breaker handle to the Reset (extreme OFF) position.
-Notes: In the event of a thermal (overload) trip the circuit breaker cannot be reset immediately.
+Figure 6: terminal installation 3.2.
+CIRCUIT BREAKER RESET After a trip operation, moving the circuit breaker handle to the Reset (extreme OFF) position resets the circuit breaker.
+Note: in the event of a thermal (overload) trip the circuit breaker cannot be reset immediately.
 In a breaker with a thermal-magnetic type trip unit the thermal element needs to cool (up to approximately five minutes) before it can be reset.
 No circuit breaker should be reclosed until the cause of trip is known and the situation rectified.

 3.3.
-PUSH-TO-TRIP BUTTON The PUSH-TO-TRIP button operates the circuit breaker tripping function and may be used to periodically exercise the operating mechanism.
-In thermal-magnetic trip units, the button is designed to be operated by a small screw driver.
+PUSH-TO-TRIP BUTTON The PUSH-TO-TRIP button operates the circuit breaker tripping function and may be periodically used to exercise the operating mechanism.
+In thermal magnetic trip units, the button is designed to be operated by a small screw-driver.
 3.4.
-THERMAL-MAGNETIC TRIP UNIT ADJUSTMENT The magnetic element of each pole of the trip unit can be adjusted by rotating the adjustment buttons on the front face of the trip unit with a screw driver.
-The buttons have several settings as indicated on the nameplate with values in multiples of the trip unit ampere rating (I_n) as shown in Figure 7.
+THERMAL-MAGNETIC TRIP UNIT ADJUSTMENT The magnetic element of each pole of the trip unit is adjusted by rotating the adjustment buttons on the front of the trip unit with a screwdriver.
+The buttons have several settings as indicated on the nameplate with values in multiples of the trip unit ampere rating (I_n) .
 To adjust the setting, rotate each button clockwise until arrow on button points to desired setting.

-Figure 7: trip unit magnetic adjustment buttons 4.
-INSPECTION AND FIELD TESTING UBW600 molded case circuit breakers are designed to provide years of almost maintenance-free operation.
+The molded case switch is set at the factory (at 8X) and is not field adjustable.
+4. INSPECTION AND FIELD TESTING UBW800 molded case circuit breakers are designed to provide years of almost maintenance-free operation.
 The following procedure describes how to do a limited amount of field inspection and testing of a circuit breaker.
 4.1.
 INSPECTION Circuit breakers in service should be inspected periodically.
-The inspection should include the following checks 1 through 8.
+The inspection should include the following checks: 1 through 8.

-WARNING The voltages in energized equipment can cause severe personal injury or death.
-Before inspecting thecircuit breaker in an electrical system, make sure the circuit breaker is switched to the off position and that there is no voltage present where work is to be performed.
-Special attention should be to reverse feed applications to ensure no voltage is present.
+Warning The voltages indenergized equipment can cause severed personal injury or death.
+Before inspecting the circuit breaker in an electrical system, make sure the circuit breaker is switched to the off position and that there is no voltage present where work is to be performed.
+Special attention should be paid to reverse feed applications to ensure no voltage is present.